adjust/dev-docs/docs/windows/recording/session-parameters.md

 You can send extra information to your network partners by adding [partner parameters](https://help.adjust.com/en/article/advanced-event-setup#receive-custom-data-with-partner-parameters).

-Adjust sends partner parameters to [external partners](https://help.adjust.com/en/article/integrated-partners) you've set up.
+Adjust's servers forward partner parameters to any [external partners](https://help.adjust.com/en/article/integrated-partners) you enable them for.
 This information is useful for more granular analysis and retargeting purposes.
-Adjust's servers forward these parameters once you've set them up and enabled them for a partner.

 :::{note}
 Partner parameters don't appear in raw data by default.
 You can add the `{partner_parameters}` placeholder to receive them as a single string.